sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

    }
  ```

- Optionally, you can offer a more comprehensive user experience by reading the payment progress states.
+ Optionally, you can offer a more comprehensive user experience by reading the following payment progress states.
   ```java
   @Override
   public void onPaymentProgressStateChanged(PaymentProgressState paymentProgressState) {